 How to find the right editor for you

-Editors have a wide variety of areas of subject expertise and specialization.
+Editors have a wide variety of areas of subject expertise and specialisation.
 Some have decades of experience with government or legal documents; some have doctoral degrees in math or agriculture or clinical psychology; some have built up a long list of projects on molecular gastronomy, mediaeval French society, oil exploration, or mental health treatment.
 What they all have in common is that they really like helping other people communicate more effectively – and they’re very good at it.
 Every text you’ve really enjoyed or found useful has had one or more editors who helped make it that way, and you may even be able to hire those same editors.

 Independent editors are everywhere.
 Start with an association in your country or region and check their directory of members, which should include qualifications, experience and specialties.
 You’ll be amazed at the quality and variety of editors you’ll find: